 b) Resolutions 101 and 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

 c) the evolving role of the World Telecommunication Standardization Assembly, as reflected in Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

+d) Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of Things to prepare for a globally connected world;

 noting

-a) the work in Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T), on investigating the evolutionary aspect of the numbering system, including the "future of numbering", considering next-generation networks (NGN) and future networks (FN) as the working environment of the numbering system in the future;b) that the transition from traditional networks to IP-based networks is taking place at a fast pace, whilst there is a transition to NGN and FN;
+a) the work in Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T), on investigating the evolutionary aspect of the numbering system, including the "future of numbering", considering next-generation networks (NGN) and future networks (FN) as the working environment of the numbering system in the future;

+b) the establishment of ITU-T Study Group (20) on Internet of Things and Smart Cities and Communities.

+b) that the transition from traditional networks to IP-based networks is taking place at a fast pace, whilst there is a transition to NGN and FN;

 c) the emerging issues concerning administrative control for international telecommunication service-based numbers;